INFORMSJoC/2022.0191/README.md

 ## Description

 The [data folder]() includes the surgery time data for the instances addressed in this paper.
+The MATLAB codes are available upon request.